Amsterdam Schiphol (AMS) is one of the more pleasant airports in Europe with its light and spacious terminals.

 There are designated plane spotter areas at the end of IJweg (2141 CN Amsterdam) at the Polderbaan and along the Buitenveldertbaan at Loevesteinse Randweg (1118 EL Amsterdam) next to the McDonald’s.

-You will find a mid-sized Albert Heijn supermarket.
-There is a News/Books store, Etos (chemist), an Airport Telecom Shop (for local SIM cards), Gall & Gall (liquor store), Gassan Plaza (watches, jewellery), a pharmacy and a number of flower shops.
+You will find a mid-sized Albert Heijn supermarket (open 0500-0000).
+There is a News/Books store, Etos (chemist), an Airport Telecom Shop (for local SIM cards), Gassan Plaza (watches, jewellery) and a number of flower shops.

 On the departures side of the airport there are the See Buy Fly shops – selling a variety of items from perfumes, tobacco and alcohol, clothes, watches and luggage, to books and electronic items.
 There are often special offer prices – supposedly the cheapest available in the Netherlands.
 Premium Dutch food delicacies can also be purchased although you can get these a lot cheaper in town.